ikumar6334/website/gitpod/docs/introduction/learn-gitpod/configuring-gitpod.md

 ## Testing your Gitpod configuration

-You can test your `.gitpod.yml` without needing to commit using `gp rebuild`.
-This command works using [Debug Workspaces](/docs/configure/workspaces/debug-workspaces).
-A Debug Workspace runs your updated configuration within your current workspace, allowing you to troubleshoot general workspace startup (ports, tasks, etc), image builds and more, without needing to commit and pollute your version history.
+You can test your `.gitpod.yml` using `gp rebuild` and [Debug Workspaces](/docs/configure/workspaces/debug-workspaces).
+A Debug Workspace runs a miniature workspace within your current workspace, applying the latest configuration and allowing you to troubleshoot workspace startup (ports, tasks, etc), image builds and more, without needing to commit and pollute your version history.

 To test your configuration changes:

-1. Run `gp rebuild` - This command emits a "debug workspace" URL.
+1. Run `gp rebuild` - This command will emit a Debug Workspace URL.
 2. Open the debug workspace to check your configuration.
-3. Update configuration in the original workspace and re-run `gp rebuild` if needed.
+3. Update configuration in the original workspace, re-running `gp rebuild` if needed.

 <!-- TODO: Test if needs to be root -->